-Mid-Week Wildflower Walk
+Mid-Week Wildflower Hike

-April 28 @ 9:00 am - 12:00 pm
+April 26 @ 9:00 am - 1:00 pm

 This spring, head outside and learn to identify both common and rare Appalachian wildflowers on the Mountains-to-Sea Trail.

 Difficulty: Moderate, 1.7 miles; The hike is moderate and will be slow, looking at and identifying wildflowers along the way.
-We will do a car shuttle back to Bull Gap at the end.